 To get on the waitlist once the race is full, go to the Finger Lakes 50s UltraSignup page.
 You can view the wait list on the UltraSignup site by clicking on the hourglass icon below the header photo.

 50-mile and 50K: $95

-- Shirt.
+- T-shirt.
 (Indicate your size during registration.)
 There will also be additional swag for sale at packet pick-up.
-The giveaway may change depending on availability.
+Swag may change depending on availability.

 - Four aid stations per loop.
-Details about aid station food will be finalized later pending COVID regulations.
 There will be water at each station.